On the structure of complete k\"ahlerian manifolds furnished with closed conformal vector fields: Deforming k ahlerian metrics

 An immediate application of the previous proposition readily gives the completeness of $(\mathbb B^n,\tilde g)$.
-Therefore, the formula of Theorem \ref{thm:holomorphic sectional curvature of g tilde} for the holomorphic sectional curvature of $(\mathbb B^n,J,\tilde g)$, together with Hawley-Igusa theorem on the classification of complete, simply connected, K\"ahler manifolds of constant holomorphic sectional curvature (cf. \cite{Hawley:53} and \cite{Igusa:54}), shows that $(\mathbb B^n,J,\tilde g)$ is nothing but the complex hyperbolic space $\mathbb C\mathbb H^n$.
+Therefore, the formula of Proposition \ref{prop:holomorphic sectional curvature of g tilde} for the holomorphic sectional curvature of $(\mathbb B^n,J,\tilde g)$, together with Hawley-Igusa theorem on the classification of complete, simply connected, k\"ahlerian manifolds of constant holomorphic sectional curvature shows that $(\mathbb B^n,J,\tilde g)$ is nothing but the complex hyperbolic space $\mathbb C\mathbb H^n$.

 \end{example}